NicholasBHubbard/dshmap/README.md

 # dshmap

-dshmap is a header-only C99 dense-to-swiss hash map.
+dshmap is a header only C99 Swiss-style hash map with a dense small-table fast path.

 ## Features